The Rise Of The Micro Tattoo: "My Entire Clientele Is From TikTok"

-Twenty-five-year-old tattoo artist Sydney Smith says that most of her clients find her, no through Google or Yelp, but yes, via TikTok.
+Twenty-five-year-old tattoo artist Sydney Smith says that most of her clients find her, not through Google or word of mouth, but yes, via TikTok.
 The self-proclaimed "micro" tattoo artist dropped out of cosmetology school to pursue tattooing and when she started posting her teeny-tiny tattoos on the social media platform, using raw cut iPhone videos, she quickly accumulated a following.

 Smith's technique combines the precision single-needle tattoo technique with an ASMR social strategy.
 Here, she walks us through both.
 Whether you're an aspiring artist or you, like many other people, desperately want a micro tattoo right now, you'll definitely pick up some good tips.